turingschool-examples/backend_mod_1_prework/day_1/questions.md

 `puts animal`

 1. What is interpolation?
 Use interpolation to print a sentence using the variable `animal`.

-It is using variables to customize strings to a particular situation.
+It is inserting the values of variables into strings to customize the strings to a particular situation.
 `"A #{animal} is a type of animal often found in zoos"`

 1. How do we get input from a user?
 What is the method that we would use?